friendywill/dotfiles/README.md

 2. Run script with the OS name on it,

-3. Run ZSH setup script,

-4. Run Git setup,
+3. Run Git setup, only for github,

-5. Set default browser if applicable,
+4. Set default browser if applicable,

-6.
+5. Done!